 As noted above, the material discharged in this case was sediment and sediment-laden runoff, causing numerous reported exceedances of the Basin Plan turbidity objective of 20 percent over background.
 Many of the reported turbidity exceedances were 50-100 percent or even more above background.
 Sediment was discharged over multiple days at multiple locations in a sediment-impaired system, causing repeated periods with turbid conditions in the water column exceeding Basin Plan water quality objectives necessary to maintain beneficial uses.
 Even short-term periods of turbidity can have significant impacts, as they can result in mortality of juvenile salmonids by making it harder for the fish to see cover, and predators.
 Even relatively small levels of turbidity can have a significant effect; reactive distances changed significantly in rainbow trout from 80 percent to 45 percent, respectively, in 15 NTU and 30 NTU turbidities (Barrett 1992).

 Suspended sediment can impair aquatic life through deposition of fines into spawning, rearing, and interstitial niche habitats in a stream’s substrate.
 The filling in of interstitial niches reduces habitat availability; reduced habitat availability in turn affects habitat complexity and biodiversity of species, which affects available food sources in terms of available grazing, shredding, and prey species types.
 The accumulation of sediment in the substrate also affects permeability and can result in less oxygen available in the substrate to support aquatic flora and fauna.
-Sediment deposition may also reduce the storage capacity and lead to shallower stream channels, causing flooding, stream bank scouring, and increases in temperature.
+Sediment deposition may also reduce the storage capacity and lead to shallower stream channels, causing flooding, stream bank scouring, and increases in water temperature.

 Discharges from the Site resulted in significant deposits of fine sediment in stream channels, impacting habitat while deposited, and available to become resuspended and transported farther downstream with each high flow event.
 Sediment discharges from the Site are reasonably expected to have a negative impact on the beneficial uses of the receiving waters, especially related to aquatic beneficial uses.
 However, the discharges are likely to attenuate without acute and chronic effects.